 Let's dive into each of the 3 emails, one by one.
 You can also listen here.👇

-You might be thinking, "But didn't you just say the order confirmation email isn't enough?"
+You might be thinking, "But didn't you just say the purchase confirmation email isn't enough?"
 It’s more that a boring confirmation email isn't enough.
-The truth is, your automated order confirmation and summary is a wonderful opportunity to humanize your brand, and add a touch of personalization to the customer experience.
+The truth is, your automated purchase confirmation and summary is a wonderful opportunity to humanize your brand, and add a touch of personalization to the customer experience.

 Obviously, this email should be sent immediately after the order is placed.
 Include the order summary/receipt.
 Let the customer know that the order went through, both in the subject line and the body.
 For instance, Fayettechill's subject line reads: "Your order has flown the coop!"
 It's simple, on-brand, and gets the point across.